honojs/website/index.md

 ## Features

-- **Ultrafast** - The router is really fast.
+- **Ultrafast** - The router `RegExpRouter` is really fast.
 Not using linear loops.
 Fast.
 - **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, AWS Lambda or Node.js.
 The same code runs on all platforms.
 - **Batteries Included** - Hono has built-in middleware, custom middleware, and third-party middleware.
 Batteries included.
 - **Delightful DX** - First-class TypeScript support.
 Now, we've got "Types".
-- **Small** - A minimal application with Hono is under 12kB.
-It has zero dependencies and uses only the Web Standard API.
+- **Small** - The `hono/tiny` preset is under 12kB.
+Hono has zero dependencies and uses only the Web Standard API.

 ## Hono in 1 minute